he426100/awesome-stars-he426100/README.md

 *   [zhuifengshaonianhanlu/pikachu](https://github.com/zhuifengshaonianhanlu/pikachu) - 一个好玩的Web安全-漏洞测试平台

-*   [janreges/siteone-crawler](https://github.com/janreges/siteone-crawler) - The best and easy-to-use command-line website crawler and analayzer for Linux/Windows/macOS you've ever seen.
-Try it!
-You'll love it :-)
+*   [janreges/siteone-crawler](https://github.com/janreges/siteone-crawler) - SiteOne Crawler is a very useful and easy-to-use tool you'll ♥ as a Dev/DevOps, website owner or consultant.
+Works on all popular platforms - Windows, macOS and Linux (x64 and arm64 too).

 *   [simps/mqtt](https://github.com/simps/mqtt) - 🕹 MQTT Protocol Analysis and Coroutine Client for PHP.
 Support for 3.1, 3.1.1 and 5.0 versions of the MQTT protocol.